mia-platform/documentation/docs/marketplace/add_to_marketplace/contributing_overview.md

  - **.mia-platform folder**: This folder is ignored withn creating the repository, use it to store the images and the marketplace item configuration

 ## Category List

-The category list is constantly updated, check with your reponsible the updated list
+The category list is constantly updated, check with your Mia-Platform referent for the updated list

 | ID              | Description                           |
 |-----------------|----------------------------------------|